 - Take a walk to another village with no one walking along the road like me

 - Take the cliff road on a big coach bus, in daylight as well as in the darkness of unlit roads

-- Wonder if I had been robbed, or will be murdered and never found again (blogpost here)
+- Wonder if I had been cheated and robbed, or will be murdered and never found again (blogpost here!)

 - Have a good time taking photos to document the beautiful blue skies, roofs and doors of Santorini (blogpost here)